 In my Create a Summer of Significance in 2022 Printable Pack, you will get monthly celebration calendars for you to plan your June, July, and August, as well as a fun fill-in-the-blank All About Dad printable for Father’s Day.

 Questions to Ask Yourself-

 - What does each family member need this summer to strengthen them physically, mentally, emotionally, and relationally?

 - What frustrated you the most this school year?
-Work on improving that area this summer so when school rolls around again you may have established better habits.
+Work on improving that area this summer so that when school rolls around again you may have established better habits.